Joxter/calendar-reminder/README.md

 # Calendar Blocker

 A native macOS app (Swift + AppKit) that shows an aggressive reminder window when a Google Calendar event is about to start.
 No OAuth, no Google API SDK — just a private iCal feed URL.
+Includes a menu bar icon with a live countdown to your next event.

 ---